unitedstates/contact-congress/documentation/schema.md

 **action**

-The URL the form should submit to. '' can be used to represent the URL the form is located at, but otherwise, this should be an absolute URL like `http://github.com/unitedstates/congress-contact`, rather than `/unitedstates/congress-contact`, even if that is what appears in the form.
+The URL the form should submit to.
+An empty string ('') can be used to represent the URL the form is located at, but otherwise, this should be an absolute URL like `http://github.com/unitedstates/congress-contact`, rather than `/unitedstates/congress-contact`, even if that is what appears in the form.

 **steps**